mbalazin/cse599c-17sp-tutorials/tensorflow/README.md

 Tensorflow usage locally is demonstrated with the help of Convolutional and Recurrent Neural Networks Tutorials.
 Tensor Playground is presented to visualize the real-time performance of neural networks.

+Create two folders in the jupyter notebook "tf_log" and "tf_cnnlog" to store the log files which would be later used to visualize the model in tensorboard.
 Run "RNN_CNN_Tensorflow.ipynb" to train the model and get accuracy.

 ## 3. Compare Tensorflow to Spark